QUESTION 1. (Actually a whole series of related questions)

 There is a mix of good channels.
 Worthwhile checking it out.

-UPDATE - Many french channels are still in analogue and are free on the 5W
+UPDATE - Many French channels are still in analogue and are free on the 5W

 satellite.
-We now sell brand new analogue receivers for this
+We now sell brand new analogue receivers for this satellite and channels.

 QUESTION 7b